 The objective of the study is to signal and monitor start, duration and intensity of influenza-like illness or ILI (including COVID-19) waves/appearances among NH residents to optimize and support provided health-care, -planning, -management and -policies.
 In addition, we monitor locally circulating virus types/subtypes or lineages/sub-lineages and their relationship to global and regional patterns.

-This study is an prospective observational surveillance with a desired network of 40 NH that participate voluntarily.
+This study is an prospective observational surveillance with a network of NH that participate voluntarily.
 This surveillance consists of two components

 - a clinical/epidemiological: in this part of the surveillance, the number of ILI cases and ILI-related hospital admissions and deaths are reported weekly throughout the year.